-Chapter 2 of the Swedish Financial Instruments Trading Act and European Commission Regulation (EC) 809/2004 (the Prospectus Regulation) contain rules regarding cases where the consideration consists of transferable securities.
+Chapter 2 of the Swedish Financial Instruments Trading Act and European Commission Regulation (EC) 809/2004 (the The EU Prospectus Regulation) contains rules regarding cases the prospectus to be drawn up where the consideration consists of transferable securities.
 The provisions governing offer documents in these takeover rules are instead to apply to the prospectus in such cases.
-If the language provisions in Chapter 2 of the Act allow the prospectus to be written in a language other than Swedish in such a case, no Securities Council exemption regarding the language of the prospectus is required.
+If the language provisions in Chapter 2 of the ActEU Prospectus Regulation allow the prospectus to be written in a language other than Swedish in such a case, no Securities Council exemption regarding the language of the prospectus is required.